 The Separation Rapids property consists of nineteen mineral claims and one mining lease covering a combined area of approximately 4,414 hectares (10,910 acres) in the Paterson Lake Area, Kenora Mining Division, Ontario.
 The lease covers an area of approximately 421 hectares over the area of the main lithium pegmatite deposit (the "Big Whopper") and adjacent lands that may be used for mine development infrastructure.
 Avalon also owned three aggregate permits along the road to the site, which cover a total area of approximately 16 hectares and are located within the area covered by the claims.
 The project is located in the traditional land use area of the Wabaseemoong Independent Nations ("WIN") for which they have stewardship under an agreement with the Province of Ontario.

-As described above, subsequent to the end of the Fiscal Year the Separation Rapids Lithium Project was transferred into the Avalon-Sibelco Joint Venture company.
+As described above, during the Quarter the Separation Rapids Lithium Project was transferred into the Avalon-Sibelco Joint Venture company.